ndexbio/ndex2-client/README.md

 **upload_to(server, username, password, update_uuid=None)**

-* Upload this network to the specified server to the account specified by username and password.
+Upload the network to the specified server to the account specified by username and password, return the UUID of the network on NDEx

+Example: my_niceCx.upload_to('http://test.ndexbio.org', 'myusername', 'mypassword')

 * server: The NDEx server to upload the network to.

-* username: The username of the account to store the network.
+* username: The username of the account to store the network
 * password: The password for the account.
 * update_uuid: Instead of creating a new network, update the network that has this UUID with the content of this NiceCX object.

-* return: The UUID of the network on NDEx.

-* Example: my_niceCx.upload_to('http://test.ndexbio.org', 'myusername', 'mypassword')

-**apply_template(server, username, password, uuid)** Get a network from NDEx, copy its cytoscapeVisualProperties aspect to this network.
+**apply_template(server, username, password, uuid)**

+Get a network from NDEx, copy its cytoscapeVisualProperties aspect to this network.

 * **server**: The ndex server host of the network from which the layout will be copied